Limp is a symptom and not a diagnosis

 - Radiographs are often normal in children with early sepsis or arthritis.

-- Acute phase reactants may be normal in children with arthritis.
+- Acute phase reactants may be normal in children with inflammatory arthritis.

-- Rheumatoid factor is usually negative in children with arthritis.
+- Rheumatoid factor is usually negative in children with inflammatory arthritis.

 - Antinuclear antibody and rheumatoid factor may be false positive in children without inflammatory joint or muscle disease.